otter456/logistic_growth/README.md

 ![image](https://github.com/otter456/logistic_growth/assets/150150890/7c17e994-b4cc-4324-98d1-e259ebd540cf)

-* If we then make a semilog plot by transforming the Y axis, we see an increasing linear relationship at the early time points (red rectangle) and then the population reaches a constant size again at equilibrium (blue rectangle).
+* If we then make a semi-log plot by log transforming the y axis, we see an increasing linear relationship at the early time points (red rectangle) and then the population reaches a constant size again at equilibrium (blue rectangle).

 ![image](https://github.com/otter456/logistic_growth/assets/150150890/25e3cb7f-a203-417f-afec-c3c69642d9ef)